extism/js-pdk/README.md

 ```

 Now make some code in `src/index.js`.
 You can use `import` to load node_modules:

+> **Note**: This module uses the ESM Module syntax.
+The bundler will transform all the code to CJS for us

 ```js
 import {distance, closest} from 'fastest-levenshtein'